 If a private agreement breaks down what are your options?

 If you and your ex work out child maintenance between yourselves it won't usually be legally binding.
-This means that if the agreement breaks down, you would not be able to enforce it and would need to ask the CSA to take over.
-You would begin again at the start of the CSA process.
+This means that if the agreement breaks down, you would not be able to enforce it and would need to ask the CMS to take over.
+You would begin again at the start of the CMS process.

 If you're not entirely comfortable with this, you could think about making a private agreement that would be legally binding and there are ways that this can be done.
 To start with you would both need to be quite clear that you were entering into a legal agreement and you would need to record that fact.
-Then if the agreement broke down you would have the option of enforcing it in the small claims court instead of starting over with the CSA.
+Then if the agreement was properly entered into and broke down, you would have the option of enforcing it in the small claims court instead of starting over with the CMS.

-If you do decide that you'd like to record your private agreement as a legally binding agreement then you might like to take a look at a sample form which shows how this might be done.
-The form is not a substitute for individual legal advice and if you want your private agreement to be legally binding we'd strongly urge you to talk it through with a lawyer first.
+If you do decide that you'd like to record your private agreement as a legally binding agreement then we'd strongly urge you to talk it through with a lawyer first.